SlugBot/web/guide.md

 type: 'guide'
 ---
 # SlugBot User Guide
-The following page will provide an easy-to-follow overview on how to install and run SlugBot in your Discord server or Twtich chat, and how to get the most out of it.
+The following page will provide an easy-to-follow overview on how to install and run SlugBot in your Discord server or Twitch chat, and how to get the most out of it.

 *****************************